sboesebeck/morphium/docs/poppydb.md

 with code 0 (OK) or 1 (errors) - like `nginx -t`.
-Beyond syntax and semantic cross-checks (value ranges, `root-user`/`root-password` pairing, `rs-priorities` count matching `rs-seed`, `memory-warn` <= `memory-reject`, ...), it performs deep checks: the SSL keystore is actually loaded (catching wrong keystore passwords), secret files are read, and the dump directory is checked for usability.
+Beyond syntax and semantic cross-checks (value ranges, `root-user`/`root-password` pairing, `rs-priorities` count matching `rs-seed`, `memory-warn` <= `memory-reject`, ...), it performs deep checks: the SSL keystore is actually loaded (catching wrong keystore passwords), secret files are read, the dump directory is checked for usability, and — if `users-file` is set — the file is read, permission-checked and fully parsed/validated exactly like at real startup (see [Bootstrapping users](#bootstrapping-users---users-file)), so a broken users file is caught before it can abort a real deployment.
 Warnings (e.g. `ssl` without a keystore) do not affect the exit code:

     java -jar poppydb.jar --cfg /etc/poppydb/config --check-config